 I do not use terms like AFAB, AMAB, TME, or TMA for myself and prefer not to be asked where I fall under these categories.

-I'm neutral on the term "enby" for myself, but I do like enban if you're going to use a nonbinary referential term.
+I don't care for the term "enby" for myself, but I do like enban if you're going to use a nonbinary referential term.

 Stormy (highest priority), Aster, Atlas, Alex (low priority)